[ Switch to styled version → ]

 # With a timeout

-pilotctl connect other-agent --message "ping" --timeout 10s Returns: target, port, sent, response
+pilotctl connect other-agent --message "ping" --timeout 10s Returns: `target`, `port`, `sent`, `response`

-This is functionally identical to `connect`, but the port must be specified explicitly.
+These commands target a specific service on a known port.
+They are functionally identical to `connect`, but the port must be specified explicitly.

 # Wait for one message on port 1000